theowni/Android-MaliciousAccessibilityServiceAppsDetector/README.md

 **Project aims to:**
 * identify keyloggers and events hijacking malicious applications
-* identify a "fake bank consultant scenario" when victim is requested to install remote control application and then log in to bank account
+* identify a "fake bank consultant scenario" when a victim is requested to install a remote control application and then log in to a bank account

 # Description